TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 If all goes well, you should see a new image on the page every time you refresh!

-If you've gotten lost along the way, check out this [jsbin project](http://jsbin.com/canofar/edit?html,output).
+If you've gotten lost along the way, check out this [jsbin project demonstrating fetching from giphy](http://jsbin.com/canofar/edit?html,output).
 Besides the glorious styling, this is what your version should look like.

 While we are pushing this API key to the frontend, this isn't something you should do with any key that is not free.
 Keys used on the client-side are considered public knowledge, so caution must be taken with sensitive and non-free keys.
 Handling keys without pushing them to the frontend will be taught in later sections if you haven't already learned it in the Ruby course.